 Implementing CDC in SQL Server

-Now that we've discussed the types of change data capture and how they relate to ETL, it’s time to look at how to implement CDC in SQL Server.
+Now that we've discussed the types of change data capture and how they relate to ETL, it’s time to look at how to enable CDC in SQL Server.
 Change data capture records, inserts, updates, and deletes activity that applies to an SQL Server table, which means organizations can capture changes in SQL Server data by using the SQL Server change data capture feature.

 However, the data system must meet certain prerequisites before you can enable CDC SQL Server.
 These prerequisites include: